cloud-commander/band-of-bakers/deploy-prompt.md

 **Stage 0: Configuration Validation**

+- **Account Plan Check**: Before any deployment, verify the Cloudflare account is on the Workers Paid plan by running `wrangler whoami` and checking account type; fail with a clear error if on the free plan (Next.js 15 bundles typically exceed the 3 MiB free-tier limit at ~3.5 MiB gzipped).
+Provide upgrade instructions: "Upgrade at dash.cloudflare.com → Workers & Pages → Plans".
 - Verify Wrangler is installed and meets the minimum version (e.g., `>=3.8`) by running `wrangler --version`; fail fast if the version is too old or missing.
 - Verify Node version matches `.nvmrc` (if present) or meets `engines` in `package.json`; fail if mismatch.
 - Verify `pnpm` version and that lock file is up-to-date (`pnpm install --frozen-lockfile` in dry-run mode to check).